hmrc/income-tax-mtd-changelog/README.md

 ### 28 June 2024

-**✂️ Deprecation of API versions**
+### Deprecation of API versions

-* The below API versions have been deprecated in Sandbox and Production and will no longer accept new subscriptions.
+The below API versions are deprecated in Sandbox and Production and will no longer accept new subscriptions.
 Existing subscriptions will continue to work.

-  * `self-assessment-individual-details-api v1.0`
-  * `property-business-api v3.0`
-  * `self-assessment-bsas-api v4.0`
-  * `individuals-income-received-api v2.0`
+- Business Source Adjustable Summary v4.0
+- Property Business v3.0
+- Self Assessment Individual Details v1.0
+- Individuals Income Received v2.0

+Because all versions of Individuals Income Received are now deprecated, it no longer appears on the [list of APIs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax-mtd) unless you are signed in to the Developer Hub and have an active subscription.
+You can still [view the API documentation directly](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0).

+Note: our 18 June update incorrectly stated that Self Employment Business v3.0 would be deprecated - we apologise for the error.

 ---